From Preferences to Prejudice: The Role of Alignment Tuning in Shaping Social Bias in Video Diffusion Models: Social Biases in Image Reward Datasets

 \section{Social Biases in Image Reward Datasets}

-We analyze \textit{two} widely used image reward datasets to investigate preference biases: HPDv2 \cite{wu2023human} and Pick-a-Pic \cite{kirstain2023pick}.
-For each dataset, we extract gender, ethnicity, and action attributes from image captions using GPT-4o-mini, and classify attributes from images using three VLMs (Qwen2-VL-7B, Qwen2.5-VL-7B, InternVL2.5-8B).
-We then aggregate the social attributes from both caption and image modalities, retaining only instances featuring one of our predefined actions.
-After processing, HPDv2 contains 28,783 validated (images, caption, preference) tuples covering 29 actions, and Pick-a-Pic contains 14,958 across 19 actions.
+We analyze \textit{two} widely used image reward datasets to investigate human preference biases: HPDv2 \citep{wu2023human} and Pick-a-Pic \citep{kirstain2023pick}.
+For each dataset, we extract gender, ethnicity, and verb attributes from image captions using GPT-4o-mini, and classify attributes from images using three VLMs (Qwen2-VL-7B, Qwen2.5-VL-7B, InternVL2.5-8B).
+We then aggregate the social attributes from both caption and image modalities, retaining only instances featuring one of our predefined verbs.
+After processing, HPDv2 contains 28,783 validated (images, caption, preference) tuples covering 29 verbs, and Pick-a-Pic contains 14,958 across 19 verbs.
 Each tuple presents two images, with a human annotator selecting the one that best matches the caption.
-To assess potential preference biases, we measure how often annotators \textit{prefer} specific gender or ethnicity representations for given actions.
+To assess potential human preference biases, we measure how often annotators \textit{prefer} specific gender or ethnicity representations for given verbs.

-\Cref{fig:reward_dataset_preference_gender} shows the gender preference bias across 42 actions in the two datasets.
-Values greater than zero (outside the red circle) indicate a man-preferred bias, while values less than zero (inside the red circle) indicate a woman-preferred bias.
-Points on the red circle represent more neutral preference.
-In \textbf{HPDv2}, 62.07\% (18/29) of actions show a preference for men, while only 24.14\% (7/29) favor women, indicating a skew toward \textbf{man-preferred} representations.
-In contrast, \textbf{Pick-a-Pic} reveals a \textbf{woman-preferred} tendency, with 57.89\% (11/19) of actions biased toward women and 26.32\% (5/19) toward men.
-These patterns highlight that both datasets exhibit non-neutral gender preferences, though in opposing directions, potentially shaping downstream alignment in different ways.